 Edinburgh is an excellent place to work and live.
-The Institute of Evolutionary Biology is one of the leading evolutionary departments worldwide and shares close links with the also excellent Institute of Immunology and Infection Research, in which the foundations of modern malaria genetics were discovered.
+The Institute of Evolutionary Biology (part of the School of Biological Sciences) is one of the leading evolutionary departments worldwide and shares close links with the also excellent Institute of Immunology and Infection Research, in which the foundations of modern malaria genetics were discovered.

 Our work is mainly empirical (experimental) and we use malaria parasites as a model system to tackle interesting evolutionary questions, which we hope will also provide new insights into the biology of these important parasites.

 Prospective PhD projects

 In Edinburgh, PhD studentships are usually awarded to students rather than supervisors or particular projects.
 Project outlines will be posted on www.findaphd.com every autumn though we are especially keen hear from students with their own project in mind.
 The extent to which a proposed project has been developed before the interview rounds is very variable - some students have very specific projects whilst others are considering quite broad areas.

 If you would like to apply for a PhD position in our group, email Sarah (email@example.com):

 More information can be found on the School of Biology Postgraduate Website.